Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-interface-shortcuts.md

 #### Using the Chat Window

-Using the chat window may feel a bit closer to working with ChatGPT because, rather than adding suggestions directly to a code file, the code is written and discussed inside the chat pane.
+Using the chat window may feel a bit closer to working with ChatGPT because the code is written and discussed inside the chat pane rather than adding suggestions directly to a code file.

-If we open the Copilot Chat window and use the same prompt as before: `Write a function that takes in a list of file names and returns the file names sorted by the sizes of the files.`, we get a very different response from the Inline Chat.
+Let's open the Copilot Chat window and use the same prompt as before:

+> Write a function that takes in a list of file names and returns the file names sorted by the sizes of the files.

+We get a very different response than we got from the Inline Chat.

 ![Copilot's response for a prompt showing an implementation and explanation](assets/copilot-interface-shortcuts/chat-pane-function-prompt.png)
 *Fig. Copilot's response for our prompt showing an implementation and explanation*